iliasbhal/chai-latte/README.md

 ## ✨ What is chai-latte?

 Let's you create expressive & readable fluent interface libraries. <br/>
-Think of it as a simple tool to buid things that looks like [chaijs](https://www.chaijs.com/).
+Think of it as a simple tool to buid things that looks like [chaijs](https://www.chaijs.com/) but it can do anything, not just testing :).

 Building expressive fluent interfaces isn't easy as you can quickly run into conlficts between expressions.
 This tool will do all the heavy lifting for you.
+Just add expressions and watch it just work ✨.

 ## :rocket: Quick Start!